pipelight/pipelight/README.md

 ## What it is.

-A Rust program that execute "js strings parsed as bash commands" on a given git event.
+A Rust program that execute "js strings parsed as bash commands" on a git event.

 ## Motivation